csmerrell/flexhud/README.md

 # Coordinate Rebase
 This is a scriptless container component for changing the behavior of css height/width percentage measurements.

-Percentage measurements depend on the nearest DOM ancestor with a fixed height or width, but newer css rules (e.g. flex, grid) don't often negate the need for fixed heights.
+Percentage measurements depend on the nearest DOM ancestor with a fixed height or width, but css rules like flex & grid typically avoid using fixed heights.

-These components wrap content in a 2-layer div that leverages browser `display: table` and `display: table-cell` rendering rules to effectively inject an element that "catches" its descendants' percentage height rules.
-Instead of referencing the nearest fixed-height ancestory, descendants with %-height rules will use these component's resolved height/width measurements for reference.
+Components in this package wrap content in a set of 2 divs that leverage browser `display: table` and `display: table-cell` rendering rules to effectively "catch" descendants' percentage height rules.
+Instead of referencing the nearest fixed-height ancestory, descendants with %-height rules will use these components' resolved height/width measurements for reference.

 ## Usage
 Import the components in script setup: